fcodelabs/fcode_bloc/README.md

-# Fcode Labs MPV Project
+# Fcode Labs BLoC architecture

-This document explains about the MVP architecture which is followed by Fcode Labs.
+This document explains about the BLoC architecture which is followed by Fcode Labs for their internal projects.